Kult-Studio/Metasphere/README.md

 Program should automatically startup.
 Make sure the Kinect is on and connected before that.

 ### Possible errors
 - Ape appears to be stuck at a weird pose when there is no one.
-The cause of this may likely be due to a misdetection- something captured by the camera is detected to be a human pose.
-To fix this, just restart the program.
+Restart the program.

 ---
 ## Cube Mirror